Merriweather found success through producer Mark Ronson

 The video consisted of a dramatic feast of shadows and angles shot with a handheld camera.

-Both the video and the song production were in the same style as those of other artists and bands released during 2009 such as The Script, who incidentally are on the same label as Merriweather.
+Both the video and the song production were in the same style as those of other artists and bands released during 2009 such as The Script, who incidentally is on the same label as Merriweather.

 Spy Tunes’ version of ‘Red’ is much slower than the original.
 You can decide what you think works best when you play your own version of this song.